 We have no hard and fast rules for selecting our readings.
 Yet most of the time each of us devotes to this group is spent doing the required reading.
 So it is most important to select our readings carefully.

-For the time being, I, Charles, make the final selection, even though I also think of it as a group selection.
+For the time being, I, Charles, make the final selection, even though I also think of it as a group choice.
 I want to take careful account of the preferences of the group in making our selection.
 Selections are usually made in our monthly group meetings, by general consensus, while taking account of various voiced preferences and considerations.
 Yet some factors carry important weight in these decisions, and these factors should be clear to all.
 So hopefully, this page will be useful to us all in considering upcoming readings.

 We could all make a list of books, which we haven’t read, that we might to read and discuss.
 However, I am generally uncomfortable in recommending that others read books that I have not myself read.
 Generalizing this discomfort, we are far more likely to take a reading recommendation seriously from someone who has already done the reading and is willing to read it again.
 This suggests that the recommendation comes from someone who both knows it and thinks it is important enough for the rest of us to take the time to read it.
 So even though recommendations do not require that the work has been read by whoever recommends it, having read one’s recommendation gives it added credibility.

 There are two important exceptions to the above guideline.
 The first exception is for classics, works that have been historically important or significant in the development of economic ideas.
 These texts have stood the test of time, and are often important sources in understanding the history and development of economics.
 The second exception is for works that are currently creating a stir and call for the attention of those interested in the contemporary development of economic ideas.
 I’ll call these later works “important contemporary contributions”.
+And by the way, we can also read magazine or periodical articles in addition to books.

 Classics are perhaps the most important sources in understanding the development of economic thought.
 The three most important historical economists are Adam Smith, Karl Marx, and John Maynard Keynes.
 Two of us have read Smith, a few of us have read a few pages of Marx, and we have read almost nothing of Keynes.
 So we have a lot to make up for in this category.